 - (a) Step 2 Filing. - (1) Within fifteen (15) days after the expiration of the thirty (30) day IR period, the grievant or UFF may file a Step 2 grievance consistent with the requirements described in Section 11.2. - a.
-The fifteen (15) days will be calculated from the date on which the grievance is emailed to, and confirmed as received by, the Office of the General Counsel.

-- b.
-The filing of a formal grievance at Step 2 constitutes a waiver of any rights to judicial review of agency action pursuant to Chapter 120, Florida Statutes, and to the review of such actions under other University procedures that may otherwise be available to address such matters. - (2) The grievance may be withdrawn at any time by the grievant or by the UFF President. - (b) Amended Step 2 Filing. - (1) The grievant may amend the Step 2 grievance one (1) time prior to the Step 2 meeting, no later than three (3) business days prior to the Step 2 meeting, so long as the factual basis of the complaint is not materially altered. - (2) Only those acts or omissions and sections of the Agreement specifically identified in writing at the initial Step 2 filing, or as amended prior to the Step 2 meeting, may be considered at Step 2 or Step 3. - (c) Request for Documents. - (1) Upon written request, the grievant and the grievant's representative will be provided access to all documents relevant to the grievance, except as described in subsection (3). - (2) If the request is reasonable in scope and relevant to the grievance, these documents will be provided no less than three (3) business days prior to the Step 2 meeting. - (3) Written Authorization is required for the release of any Limited-Access Records to the UFF representative or the grievant's legal counsel (if selected pursuant to Section 11.4), as defined under Florida Polytechnic University Rule 6C13-6.008. - (d) Step 2 Meeting. - (1) Timing.
+The fifteen (15) days will be calculated from the date on which the grievance is emailed to, and confirmed as received by, the Office of the General Counsel. - b.
+The filing of a formal grievance at Step 2 constitutes a waiver of any rights to judicial review of agency action pursuant to Chapter 120, Florida Statutes, and to the review of such actions under other University procedures that may otherwise be available to address such matters. - (2) The grievance may be withdrawn at any time by the grievant or by the UFF President. - (b) Amended Step 2 Filing. - (1) The grievant may amend the Step 2 grievance one (1) time prior to the Step 2 meeting, no later than three (3) business days prior to the Step 2 meeting, so long as the factual basis of the complaint is not materially altered. - (2) Only those acts or omissions and sections of the Agreement specifically identified in writing at the initial Step 2 filing, or as amended prior to the Step 2 meeting, may be considered at Step 2. - (c) Request for Documents. - (1) Upon written request, the grievant and the grievant's representative will be provided access to all documents relevant to the grievance, except as described in subsection (3). - (2) If the request is reasonable in scope and relevant to the grievance, these documents will be provided no less than three (3) business days prior to the Step 2 meeting. - (3) Written Authorization is required for the release of any Limited-Access Records to the UFF representative or the grievant's legal counsel (if selected pursuant to Section 11.4), as defined under Florida Polytechnic University Rule 6C13-6.008. - (d) Step 2 Meeting. - (1) Timing.
 The Provost or University Representative and the grievant and the grievant's representative shall meet no later than fifteen (15) days following the receipt of the Step 2 grievance. - (2) Procedure.
-During the Step 2 meeting, the grievant shall have the right to present any evidence in support of the grievance, and the grievant and/or the UFF representative or the grievant's legal counsel (if selected pursuant to Section 11.4), and the Provost or University Representative will discuss the grievance. - (3) Decision. - a.
-The Provost or University Representative will issue a written decision, stating the reasons for the decision, including any objections to the procedural or substantive arbitrability of the grievance, to the grievant and the grievant's Step 2 representative within thirty (30) days following the conclusion of the Step 2 meeting.
-Thirty (30) days shall be calculated as defined in Article 24.
+During the Step 2 meeting, the grievant shall have the right to present any evidence in support of the grievance, and the grievant and/or the UFF representative or the grievant's legal counsel (if selected pursuant to Section 11.4), and the Provost or University Representative will discuss the grievance. - (3) Decision.